Landing Page SEO Optimization for Long-term Lead Conversions

 To use 301 redirects, you can add the ‘Redirect 301 OLD URL NEW URL’ command to your CMS with the help of a plugin or directly to the “.htaccess” file.

-With these simple guidelines, you can transform the ranking as well as the CTR for your landing pages.
+With these simple guidelines and help of the Professional SEO Company, you can transform the ranking as well as the CTR for your landing pages.
 This, in turn, gives you more leads as well as conversions.
 In short, SEO optimized landing pages prove to be a double whammy in terms of traffic creation and conversions.